BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 11. Token Issuance Event

 ### 11.1 Create token issuance event
+- Introduction
+    - Freeze the account, and create a specified amount of new equity on the chain
+    - It takes a certain amount of main equity to initiate the event.
+    - Initiating this event will directly freeze this address, the frozen address cannot initiate any event, but it can receive events, and transfer main equity to address through asset transfer, so as to increase the number of frozen main equity.
+    - The greater the number of main equity that are frozen, the greater the main equity that the issued equity can use as security.
+    - The main equity frozen at the time of asset destruction will be redeemed to the designated account in proportion to the amount destroyed.

 - The full name of the interface: `trIssueAsset`
 - Interface abbreviation：`tia`